 BetterE Podcast Interview with Burkhard Straube, CEO of Vianode

-In a recent BetterE Podcast hosted by our colleague Simon Voss, Burkhard Straube, CEO of Vianode, laid out a clear case for decarbonizing the most carbon‑intensive part of an EV battery: the graphite anode.
+In a recent BetterE Podcast hosted by our colleague Simon Voss, Burkhard Straube, CEO of Vianode, laid out the case for decarbonizing the graphite anode—the most carbon-intensive part of an EV battery.
 Transportation accounts for about 20% of global CO2 emissions, and within EVs, the battery is the biggest contributor—graphite alone can represent roughly a fifth of that footprint.
-Straube explained how Vianode aims to change that equation while building more resilient supply chains for the West.

-Straube’s path into batteries started with a long-standing focus on sustainability.
-After a business degree in 1993, he built a career in the chemical and materials sectors, including leadership roles at SGL Carbon.
-His first close look at lithium‑ion batteries came around 2011 through anode materials supplied to Panasonic and Tesla.
-What drew him to Vianode in 2023 was the chance to pair sustainability with advanced process engineering—and to contribute to supply security for Europe and North America.
+After a business degree in 1993, Straube built a career in chemical and materials sectors, including leadership at SGL Carbon.
+His first close look at lithium-ion batteries came around 2011 through anode materials supplied to Panasonic and Tesla.
+What drew him to Vianode in 2023 was the chance to pair sustainability with advanced process engineering.

-The problem, as he sees it, is twofold: concentration risk and process emissions.
-About 95% of graphite used in the West is sourced from Asia, with more than 90% coming from China.
-Conventional graphitization relies on large, open Acheson furnaces heated to about 3,000°C, which are energy‑intensive, hard to control uniformly, and require “packing media” that becomes additional waste.
-“We developed a proprietary technology to reduce this footprint by 90%,” Straube said.
+The problem is twofold: concentration risk and process emissions.
+About 95% of graphite used in the West is sourced from Asia, with more than 90% from China.
+Conventional graphitization relies on large, open Acheson furnaces heated to about 3,000°C, which are energy-intensive and hard to control uniformly.

 Vianode’s approach uses enclosed induction furnaces that deliver tighter temperature control, lower energy use, and consistent quality—allowing 100% of the batch to meet specification.
-The closed system also limits diffuse emissions, with upstream filtration and sorting to remove impurities.
-On performance, Straube points to third‑party validation: a multi‑billion‑dollar offtake agreement with General Motors, with LG as the cell partner.
-Vianode can tune graphite for OEM requirements, from capacity to fast charge rates.
-The scale‑up path began with material development around 2016, a pilot in 2019, and an industrial pilot in 2021.
-Today, the VIA1 plant in Norway produces about 2,000 tons per year; the next step is a modular, higher‑automation facility in North America targeting up to 150,000 tons after phased expansions.
+The closed system also limits diffuse emissions.
+On performance, Straube points to third-party validation: a multi-billion-dollar offtake agreement with General Motors, with LG as the cell partner.
+The VIA1 plant in Norway produces about 2,000 tons per year; the next step is a modular, higher-automation facility in North America targeting up to 150,000 tons after phased expansions.

 Straube is honest about Europe’s hurdle: financing follows a viable business case.
 He credits the U.S. Inflation Reduction Act for addressing both supply and demand, something Europe has yet to match.
-He urges for a policy framework with teeth, saying, “At the moment, we don’t get financing in Europe because there’s no business case.”
-In order to keep valuable materials in circulation locally, he also calls for a stronger push on battery recycling, particularly in light of a significant wave of end-of-life packs anticipated between 2035 and 2040.
+He urges a policy framework with teeth, saying, “At the moment, we don’t get financing in Europe because there’s no business case.”
+He also calls for stronger battery recycling, particularly with a significant wave of end-of-life packs anticipated between 2035 and 2040.

 Manufacturing Capacity & Infrastructure